Writing World of Warcraft Addons in Lua

 ## SavedVariablesPerCharacter: MyAddonDB

 MyAddonDB is created as a global when the character loads.
 Use a character-scoped table for per-character settings, or a global table for account-wide settings.
+The character scope is ideal for UI layouts and spec-specific configs, while account-wide storage works better for cross-character tracking like auction data or achievement progress.

 Initializing the database